-It would not be a violation of Article XXIX for members of the General admission to the luncheon from the Colorado Channel Authority.
+It would not be a violation of Article XXIX for members of the General Assembly who are speaking as part of the scheduled program to accept admission to the luncheon from the Colorado Channel Authority.
 It would be a violation of Colorado Constitution Art.
 XXIX for the members who are not speaking to accept this gift, under the circumstances described in this Opinion.